moneybutton/yours-channels/docs/yours_lightning_02.md

 ![alt text](./img/1-way-htlc.png "1-way-htlc.png")

+Note that the output to receiver encodes the HTLC whereas we use a RSMC to make senders output revokable.
+Like in the uni-directional payment channel case this is needed so that sender can revoke the payment transaction.

 *__Theorem__ If Sender and Receiver set up a HTLC as above, exactly one of the following is true:*

  * *Receiver reveals the secret to Sender within a limited amount of time and Sender sends him the money*